stebaker92/git-pr/README.md

 ### 3. Reload powershell console or run the following

 `. $profile` or `RefreshEnv`
+If this doesn't work, you may need to restart your shell

 ### Setting the Target Branch

-If you're working from a branch other then master (i.e. using a `develop` branch or a feature branch), set the `pr.base` config as follows:
+If you're working from a branch other than master (i.e. using a `develop` branch or a feature branch), set the `pr.base` config as follows:

 `pr-base develop`